Largest Contentful Paint (LCP)

 When a page renders a lot might happen.
 Styles, scripts, fonts and images usually compete for network and CPU resources.
-Everything that happens either network or CPU wise before the LCP element has been painted will affect the LCP.
+Everything that happens, either network or CPU wise, before the LCP element has been painted will affect the Largest Contentful Paint.

 It makes a lot of sense to break down 'everything that can happen ' before the Largest Contentful Paint into 4 categories:

 - Resource load delay